Economic valuation of ecosystem services

 The process of valuing ecosystem services – what nature does for people – is an important aspect of managing the environment as an asset with benefits for everyone.

 While valuation is not just about money, there is increasing interest among many in finding ways to reflect the value of the environment in decisions that have an economic dimension.
 This page provides links to tools and guidelines that help those involved in the economic valuation of ecosystem services at the local and landscape scale (such as local authority regions and river catchments).
-Separate pages on this website provide resources on:
+Related pages on this website include Natural Capital Accounting.

 General introductions to valuation